ML1758/VBA-challenge/README.md

 VBA Assignment - Milinda 'ML' Liyanage

-## Instructions to run the Stock market analyst
+## Instructions to run the Stock Market Analysis

+* Copy the data workbook [Stock Raw Data](Resources/Multiple_year_stock_data_Raw.xlsx)

-* Copy the provided # ddd [VB Code](Resoures/StockAnalysis.bas) file to same folder where the data workbook is located
+* Copy the [VB Code](Resources/StockAnalysis.bas) file to same folder where the data workbook.

-* Open the data workbook [Stock Raw Data](Resources/Multiple_year_stock_data_Raw.xlsx)
+* Open data workbook

-* Open the Visual Basic window available from Developer ribbon
+* Open the Visual Basic window available from Developer ribbon.

-* From VB window Import the [VB Code](StockAnalysis.bas)
+* From VB window Import the [VB Code](Resources/StockAnalysis.bas)

 * Open StockAnalysis Module

 * Run PopAllSheets() function.
 	This function will create a Summary table and the Analysis data and format data in each workbook.
-	At the end the it will will display the first sheet.
+	At the end it will display the first sheet.

-* If you want clear the data and rerun use ClearAllSheet() function and rerun the data creation function
+* If you want to clear the data and rerun use ClearAllSheet() function and rerun the data creation function.

 * Finally Save the workbook as Excel Macro-Enabled Workbook (*.xlsm)

+* The [Updated Stock Data](Resources/Multiple_year_stock_data_Updated.xlsx) file contains a couple of buttons where you can clear data and repopulate.

 ### Files